Paul Leon’s Behavioral Assessment He Has 3% Goodwill

 #Leadership #PeopleManagement #NewManager #BehavioralAssessment #ManagersMic

-Paul Leon: I have a returning guest, Curtis, which I'm very happy about this episode.
-I'm excited because Curtis and I, just for context, only had minutes going through an assessment that his company sent me.
-And if I'm being frank, Curtis, there's very few that can call me out on my stuff and I really hold it in high regard and but in the assessment and going through it probably in under 20 minutes felt like Curtis knew for years and for context Curtis and I this is probably only our third conversation so I'm pretty excited to go through some results he'll flash them down the screen we won't be showing it the whole time but Eureka Connect solution is cool and I've had the privilege
+Paul Leon: I have a returning guest, Curtis, which I am very happy about this episode.
+I am excited because Curtis and I, just for context, only had minutes going through an assessment that his company sent me.
+And if I am being frank, Curtis, there are very few that can call me out on my stuff, and I really hold it in high regard.
+In the assessment, and going through it probably in under 20 minutes, it felt like Curtis knew me for years.
+And for context, Curtis and I, this is probably only our third conversation, so I am pretty excited to go through some results.
+He will flash them down the screen.
+We will not be showing it the whole time, but Eureka Connect solution is cool, and I have had the privilege

-Plug: And my promise to you is that resources to help you totally free, evaluate your current script and see where it might need some improvement.
+Plug: And my promise to you is that resource is totally free, helps you evaluate your current script, and see where it might need some improvement.

 Paul Leon: to be a frontline user of it.
-And we're gonna talk through my behavior results because I think one of the key things of being a leader is getting fast feedback loops so you can grow as a professional.
+And we are going to talk through my behavior results because I think one of the key things of being a leader is getting fast feedback loops so you can grow as a professional.
 Would you not agree with that, Curtis?

 Plug: Thank you so much for being a listener and watcher of the show.
 And now back to the episode.